Dissipative Quantum Chaos unveiled by Stochastic Quantum Trajectories: Chaos in the Hamiltonian driven Bose-Hubbard model

 and $\langle r \rangle_H $ is the average of $r_j$.
 One finds $\langle r \rangle_H=0.386$ for the 1D Poisson distribution and $\langle r \rangle_H=0.53$ for the Wigner-Dyson distribution.
-Values of $\langle r \rangle_H$ between these two limits are a signature of a hybrid regime between integrability and chaos, which has been interpreted as the coexistence of two statistically independent subsets in the eigenspectrum \cite{brody_statistical_1973, prosen_energy_1993, prosen_semiclassical_1994, bogomolny_models_1999}.
-Systems with a regularly spaced eigenspectrum are exceptions to this criterion, which clearly applies only when the eigenvalues are distributed following a (pseudo)-random distribution.
-In particular, the single harmonic oscillator, even if integrable, exhibits a spectrum with constant spacing, leading to $\langle r \rangle_H=1$.
-Similarly, when considering $N$ driven and coupled anharmonic oscillators, the total occupation number is not conserved and cannot be used to restrict the spectral analysis to a sector at constant occupation \cite{kollath_statistical_2010}.
-Then the eigenenergies at large occupation numbers are dominated by the nonlinear term, while the driving term becomes negligible leading to asymptotically decoupled anharmonic oscillators.
-It is then straightforward to show that $r_j\sim1/j$, leading to $\langle r \rangle_H\to0$ if the average is taken over the spectrum.
-As shown below, the numerical analysis of $\langle r \rangle_H$ shows this behaviour in the limit of large cutoff.
-The presence of a driving field therefore introduces an issue in the characterization of quantum chaos from the eigenvalue statistics.
+Values of $\langle r \rangle_H$ between these two limits are a signature of a hybrid regime between integrability and chaos \cite{brody_statistical_1973, prosen_energy_1993, prosen_semiclassical_1994, bogomolny_models_1999}.
+Systems with a regularly spaced eigenspectrum are exceptions to this criterion, e.g., the single harmonic oscillator that, even if integrable, recovers $\langle r \rangle_H=1$.